-Jay Leno: US comedian 'seriously burned' in car fire
+Jay Leno: US comedian is recovering after being burned in fire

 "I got some serious burns from a gasoline fire," he said in a brief statement on Monday, adding: "Just need a week or two to get back on my feet."

-According to TMZ, the former host of The Tonight Show suffered facial burns.
+The former host of The Tonight Show suffered burns to his face and hands.

 The comic was scheduled to appear at an event on Sunday, but cancelled due to a "serious medical emergency".